beeceej/posts/posts/use-your-type-system.md

 new Dog("Long haired, brown", "Australian Shepherd");
 ```

-The above is just plain wrong, and it could have been prevented by making use of the type system however limiting it may be (Haskell people don't yell at me!!).
+The above is just plain wrong, and it could have been prevented by making use of the type system, however limiting it may be (Haskell people don't yell at me!!).
 A better piece of code will look like:

 ```java
 public class Dog {